Prehistoric friends for building life skills

 Can-Do Dinosaurs is ideal for supporting individual or group development in areas that include personal worth, responsibility for feelings, behaviour and much more.

 This engaging and easy-to-use resource is essential for early childhood workers, preschool teachers, primary teachers, social workers, and child and family service workers.
 Parents can also introduce their kids to these quirky dinosaur characters to encourage positive habits and healthy self-esteem.

-These engaging, easy-to-use skill-building cards are ideal for children aged 3 to 7 years old.
-Minimal text ensures the cards accessible to both literate and pre-literate youngsters.
+These fun and appealing skill-building cards are ideal for children aged 3 to 7 years old.
+Minimal text ensures the cards are accessible for both literate and pre-literate youngsters.

 Stories and Reviews

 I was working with a family that two children (aged 9 and 11) who had been court appointed to live with their Dad.
 Dad had a new wife and two smaller children.
 He had not seen the children for six years.